-Attribute Name Attribute Value division user.department region user.state department user.jobtitle
+Name Source Attribute division user.department region user.state department user.jobtitle

 b.
 In the Name textbox, type the attribute name shown for that row.

-In a different web browser window, log in to your iLMS admin portal as an administrator.
+In a different web browser window, sign in to your iLMS admin portal as an administrator.

 Click SSO:SAML under Settings tab to open SAML settings and perform the following steps:

-c.
-Select the Metadata file downloaded from Azure Portal from SAML Signing Certificate section.
+Select the Federation Metadata file downloaded from the Azure portal from the SAML Signing Certificate section.